Got Angst? Give Thanks! – Thought Tonic

 One approach we can use to address anxiety involves taking a look at how we fuel this feeling by what we pay attention to, and what we remember.

-Many of us who experience anxiety tend to focus on what is consistent with our self-doubt, our sense of the world as unpredictable and unsafe, our assumptions that others are thinking negatively of us and will reject us, our expectations of a worst-case scenario, and the like.
-We dismiss or minimize, if not completely ignore, experiences that we could describe as positive and for which we would likely feel thankful.
-If we are giving a talk and notice that some members of the audience seem bored, we do not see that others appear to be enjoying our presentation.
-If we muster our courage to talk to someone we like at a party, we remember only having tripped over our words at some point, rather than how smoothly the rest of the conversation went.
+Many of us tend to focus on what is consistent with our self-doubt, our sense of the world as unpredictable or unsafe, our assumptions that others are thinking negatively of us and will reject us, our expectations of a worst-case scenario, and the like.
+In the process, we dismiss or minimize, if not completely ignore, experiences we could describe as positive and for which we could feel thankful.
+For example, if we are giving a talk and notice that some members of the audience seem bored, we don’t see that others appear to be engaged or even enjoying our presentation.
+Or, if we muster the courage to talk to someone we like at a party, we remember only having tripped over our words at some point, rather than how smoothly the rest of the conversation went.
 We engage in selective attention and memory.

-I suggest that, as a response to anxiety, the practice of gratitude does not simply help us think more positively; it supports us in thinking more realistically.
-For those of us who struggle with feeling anxious, giving thanks balances out our tendency to concentrate on what we fear and interpret as negative, our inclination to “screen out” all other aspects of and ways of looking at our experiences; it helps us shift our perspective.
+I would suggest that, as a response to anxiety, practicing gratitude not only helps us think more positively; it supports us in thinking more realistically.
+For those of us who struggle with feeling anxious, giving thanks balances out our tendency to concentrate on what we fear and interpret as negative, our inclination to screen out all other aspects of and ways of looking at our experiences.
+In this way, giving thanks helps shift our perspective.

 Some of us may practice gratitude by writing down what we’re thankful for in a journal each day.
 Others may meditate on the topic or celebrate what’s going well in our lives with the people who are close to us.
 What are some of your ideas about how you can practice gratitude?
 What are ways in which you already give thanks that you can continue, and build on?